 Some clubs wrongly assume that they should become a company simply so that the Executive Officers don't have any personal liability.
 Most clubs that incorporate do so as companies limited by guarantee.
 Each member guarantees to pay an amount if the club becomes insolvent, thereby limiting their liability to that amount.
-This is often combined when applying for charitable status to the Charity Commision (see below).
+This is often combined when applying for charitable status to the Charity Commission (see Charitable Incorporated Organisation below).

 The forms required to set up and run a limited company are available from the Companies House website.

 At present the ASA doesn't have a template document.
-However, generic templates are available from the Charity Commision and Companies House websites.
+However, generic templates are available from the Charity Commission and Companies House websites.

-Given the complexity of incorporation, and the regulatory obligations that it caries, clubs are advised to seek professional advice to the individual circumstances.
+Given the complexity of incorporation, and the regulatory obligations that it carries, clubs are advised to seek professional advice to the individual circumstances.

 Registering as a Community Amateur Sports Club (CASC)